 · What are your professional goals regarding work in the nonprofit sector?
 Please include a brief outline of your areas of interest with respect to both content (ie: environment; arts; human services; etc.) as well as process (ie: grant writing; program evaluation; program management and administration; etc.).

 - Three Letters of Recommendation (one academic and two from employment supervisor or other director/mentor preferred).
 Letters are to be submitted online via the Graduate School admissions web site.

-Applications to the MA NML program are accepted for fall semester. * There is no set deadline for admission materials, however, we prefer for all prospective applicants to please submit their documents no later than April 1.
-Students wishing to apply for fall assistantships should have their application in before February 15.
+There is no set deadline for admission materials, however, we prefer for all prospective applicants to please submit their documents no later than April 1.
+Students wishing to apply for fall assistantships should have their application in before March 15.
 Once the MA NML program office and the Graduate School have received all of your application materials, your application will be sent forward to the MA NML admissions committee for review.
 You will be notified by email of the committee’s decision soon thereafter.

 Prospective students should have a cumulative undergraduate grade point average (GPA) of no less than 3.0 on a 4.0 scale.